FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/theatre/1982/1982-10-03-harold-fieldings-sunday-night-at-the-blackpool-opera-house.md

 subtitle: Starring Lena Zavaroni
 description: Two shows at 6.10 and 8.20pm plus a rehearsal at 2.30pm The Contract for the show was signed by Victor Zavaroni.
 categories: [Theatre, Harold Fielding, Blackpool Opera House]
-author: Robcamstone
 ---

-**Unable to confirm if the show was canceled, it should have been if Lena followed the order to rest for 6 weeks.**
+### Unable to confirm if the show was canceled, it should have been if Lena followed the order to rest for 6 weeks.

 Two shows at 6.10 and 8.20pm plus a rehearsal at 2.30pm